Zolang/Zolang/README.md

 #### The Config File

-A typical zolang.json project compiling to Swift would look something like this:
+A typical zolang.json project compiling to Swift and Kotlin would look something like this:

 ```JSON
 {